encode/httpx/docs/advanced/ssl.md

 httpx.ConnectError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: certificate has expired (_ssl.c:997)
 ```

-You can configure the verification by specfiying an SSL context.
+You can create and use new SSL context other than the default.

 ```pycon
 >>> context = httpx.SSLContext()